 The Company has designed its compensation programs for executive officers and all other employees to not encourage or promote excessive risk-taking.
 Additionally, the Company's compensation packages for senior management, executive officers and other key employees include long-term compensation awards which aim to reward performance over the longer term.
 Therefore, the Company believes that the risks, if any, arising from its compensation policies are not reasonably likely to have a material adverse effect on the Company.

 Summary Compensation Table

-The following table sets forth total compensation of the Chief Executive Officer, the Chief Operating Officer, and the Chief Financial Officer for the years ended December 31, 2013, 2012 and 2011.
-The Company had only three executive officers in 2013.
+The following table sets forth total compensation of the Company's named executive officers for the years ended December 31, 2016, 2015 and 2014.